RNA-FRETools/MASH-FRET/docs/trace-processing/functionalities/tm-video-view.md

 Use this interface to visualize molecule subgroups in the video.

-If the project is associated with a single molecule video and single molecule coordinates, single molecules are shown on the average video frame upon the chosen
+If the project is associated with a single molecule video and single molecule coordinates, single molecules are shown on the average video frame calculated for the chosen
 [Laser illumination](#laser-illumination) with colored circles centered on the corresponding molecule positions.
 Circles are colored according to the tag-specific color and can be multiple if the same molecule is affiliated to several subgroups.